 One anxiety for many therapists (and others) is that in asking about suicide, they may put the thought into the client’s mind where it did not exist before.
 There is no research evidence to support this concern.
 Rather, direct questioning provides the client with an opportunity to talk about their suicidal thoughts, and to know that this is acceptable to do so, while also giving the therapist the opportunity to explore the level of risk.

-This resource is underpinned by the Good Practice in Action fact sheet Working with suicidal clients in the counselling professions GPiA 042.
+This resource is underpinned by the Good Practice in Action fact sheet Talking about suicide risk with clients in the counselling professions GPiA 042.

 Subtitles